b2renger/PdDroidPublisher/_posts/2015-11-01-How_to_configure_your_launcher.md

 We have a few colors already setup for you, in eclipse you can remove the *.RED* part and press *ctrl + space* to activate auto-completion and check which other colors are available.

+TODOC : color constants like RED are there to help but you can set any global color ...

-You can also create a theme with your own colors, you will then have to specify 3 colors, first the main background color, then the background color, and finally the foreground color expressed in hexadecimal form :
+You can also create a theme with your own colors, you will then have to specify 3 colors, first the main background color, then the widgets background color, and finally the widgets foreground color expressed in hexadecimal form :

 {% highlight java %}
 config.theme = new MonochromeTheme(0xff101933, 0xff202943, 0xff004ce6);